-BE PREPARED FOR EXTREME HEAT
+EXTREME HEAT

-Extreme heat often results in the highest annual number of deaths among all weather-related disasters.
+in the highest annual number of deaths among all weather-related disasters.

 In most of the U.S., extreme heat is a long period (2 to 3 days) of high heat and humidity with temperatures above 90 degrees.